nero19960329/nero19960329/README.md

 Hi, I'm Zhao Wang.

-I am highly proficient in Python and have a solid understanding of C++ and Rust for programming.
-Currently, I am actively learning Go and TypeScript to expand my skillset.
+I am highly proficient in Python and have a solid understanding of C++ / Rust / Golang / TypeScript for programming.

 I have conducted research on medical image processing using deep learning during my master's degree.
-Throughout my studies, I had the opportunity to work in the QoS team at Hulu LLC., where I focused on improving service quality using machine learning techniques.
+Throughout my studies, I had the opportunity to work in the QoS team at Hulu LLC.

 After completing my master's degree, I joined the AI-Computing team at Megvii Inc., where I was responsible for developing an AI compiler toolchain for edge computing.
-Additionally, I have gained valuable experience in developing cloud-based infrastructure for LLM applications.

-Now I'm working at TuSimple Japan as a software integration engineer.

 I completed both my Bachelor's and Master's degrees in Software Engineering at Tsinghua University.